LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 NAD+ therapy isn't a supplement you add to your morning routine.
 It's a clinical intervention best administered under medical supervision, where dosing, timing, and protocol are tailored to your specific health picture.

-At RenuviaRX, physician-supervised NAD+ injection therapy starts at $179/month and is designed around your individual wellness goals — whether that's sharper cognition, sustained energy, faster recovery, or supporting your long-term longevity strategy.
-The program is HIPAA-compliant, overseen by board-certified physicians, and compounded by Strive Pharmacy to the highest standards.
+At RenuviaRX, physician-supervised NAD+ injection therapy starts at $179/month and is designed around your individual wellness goals, whether that is sharper cognition, sustained energy, faster recovery, or supporting your long-term longevity strategy.
+The program is HIPAA-compliant, overseen by board-certified physicians, and compounded by Strive Pharmacy.

 The Bottom Line

-The fatigue, the fog, the feeling that your body isn't operating at the level it used to — this is biology, not weakness.
+The fatigue, the fog, and the feeling that your body is not operating at the level it used to are rooted in biology, not weakness.
 NAD+ decline is a measurable, documented process that begins in your thirties and accelerates through midlife.
-The good news is that it's also addressable.
+The good news is that it is also potentially addressable.

 Science is still deepening its understanding of NAD+ therapy, and larger long-term trials are ongoing.
-But the existing body of evidence — across human clinical trials, epigenetic analyses, and mechanistic research in leading journals — suggests that restoring NAD+ is one of the most promising tools available for reclaiming energy, mental clarity, and cellular vitality in midlife.
+But the existing body of evidence, across human clinical trials, epigenetic analyses, and mechanistic research in leading journals, suggests that restoring NAD+ may be one of the more promising tools for reclaiming energy, mental clarity, and cellular vitality in midlife.

 Ready to explore how NAD+ therapy might support your wellness goals?
 Start with a free physician assessment at RenuviaRX.